benatespina/book-notes/clean_architecture.md

 #### Conclusion
 * It can, and should, be extended to the level of architecture.
 * A simple violation of substitutability, can cause a system’s architecture to be polluted with a significant amount of extra mechanisms.

+### 10. ISP: The interface segregation principle
+#### ISP and language
+* Statically typed languages, force programmers to create declarations.
+It's these declarations in source code that create the source code dependencies that force recompilation and redeployment.
+* In dynamically typed languages, such declarations don’t exist in source code.
+Instead, they are inferred at runtime.
+Thus there are no source code dependencies to force recompilation and redeployment.

+This is the reason that dynamically typed languages create systems that are more flexible and less tightly coupled than statically typed languages.

+#### ISP and architecture
+It's harmful to depend on modules that contain more than you need.

+#### Conclusion
+Depending on something that carries baggage that you don’t need can cause you troubles that you didn’t expect.